temporalio/cli/temporalcli/commandsmd/commands.md

 * **AllowAll**: Allow unlimited concurrent Workflow Executions.
 This significantly speeds up the backfilling process on systems that support concurrency.
-Ensure running Workflow Executions do not interfere with each other.
+You must ensure running Workflow Executions do not interfere with each other.
 * **BufferAll**: Buffer all incoming Workflow Executions while waiting for the running Workflow Execution to complete.
 * **Skip**: If a previous Workflow Execution is still running, discard new